-"In total, these 37 medal recipients have accumulated 879 years of service between them," Assistant Commissioner Midgley said.
+"In total, these medal recipients have accumulated an amazing 364 years of service between them," Assistant Commissioner McDonald said.

-"Each and every one of these volunteers is worthy of our most sincere thanks and I would like to personally commend them, not only for their commitment to the Service, but also to their community."
+"Each and every one of these volunteers are worthy of our most sincere thanks and I would like to personally commend them, not only for their commitment to the Service, but also to their community.

-"All of the volunteers here today have demonstrated an exceptional level of commitment to their community over the years and these medals are just a small token of our appreciation."
+"They have demonstrated an outstanding commitment to their community over many years and these medals are a fitting token of our appreciation," Assistant Commissioner McDonald said.

 "I would particularly like to acknowledge Albert Parlett, who is today receiving an award for 70 years of dedicated service to the community.